kate-young/Mock-Trial-Tab/README.md

 * MySQL

 ## Database
 This project uses mysql.
-SQL script to set up the database is located in the sql folder
+SQL script to set up the database is located in the sql directory.